pg-format/specification/README.md

 1: a -> b since:2024
 ~~~

+#### Comments

+A comment begin with a hash (`#` = `U+0023`) and ends at the next line break
+or at the end of the document.

 ### PG-JSON

 A **PG-JSON** document serializes a property graph in JSON.
-A PG-JSON document is a JSON
+A PG-JSON document
-document (RFC 8259) with a JSON object with exactely two fields:
+is a JSON document (RFC 8259) with a JSON object with exactely two fields:

 - `nodes` an array of nodes
 - `edges` an array of edges

 Each node is a JSON object with exactely three fields:

 - `id` the node identifier, being a non-empty string.
   Node identifiers MUST be unique per PG-JSON document.
 - `labels` an array of labels, each being a non-empty string.
   Labels MUST be unique per node.
-- `properties` a JSON object mapping non-empty strings as property keys to non-empty arrays of scalar JSON values (string, number, boolean) as property values.
+- `properties` a JSON object mapping non-empty strings as property keys to
+  non-empty arrays of scalar JSON values (string, number, boolean) as property values.

 Each edge is a JSON object with one optional and four mandatory fields:

 - `id` (optional) the edge identifier, being a non-empty string.
   Edge identifiers MUST be unique per PG-JSON document.
 - `undirected` (optional) a boolean value whether the edge is undirected
 - `from` an identifier of a node in this graph
 - `to` an identifier of a node in this graph